Mambouna/pgturbo/doc/other-libs.rst

 Purpose Input/Output (GPIO) pins on a `Raspberry Pi`_.

-GPIO Zero generally runs in its own thread, meaning that it will usually work very well with Pygame Zero.
+GPIO Zero generally runs in its own thread, meaning that it will usually work very well with Pygame Turbo.

 .. caution::

-    When copying GPIO Zero examples, do not copy the ``time.sleep()`` function calls or ``while True:`` loops, as these will stop Pygame Zero animating the screen or responding to input.
+    When copying GPIO Zero examples, do not copy the ``time.sleep()`` function calls or ``while True:`` loops, as these will stop Pygame Turbo animating the screen or responding to input.
 Use :ref:`clock` functions instead to call functions periodically, or the :func:`update()` function to check a value every frame.